tubbo/grovepi/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This Ruby gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The GrovePi C++ code is Copyright (C) 2017 Dexter Industries.

 ## Code of Conduct